 Pebble beach, deckchair + parasol about 10€.

-The best months to be bathe
+The best months for swimming

 Obviously, the most interesting months are between July and September, with average water temperatures between 25 and 26 degrees.
 The off-season also offers fine temperatures, with an average of 24 degrees in June and 21 degrees in October.